|Plane trees of London

 The leaf is variably variegated green, pale green, and white.
 The extent and detail of variegation varies between leaves.
 Some leaves are almost all green, others nearly all pure white.
 The variegation is often more noticeable as the leaves mature.
+The tree can be quite attractive when reasonably healthy and in full leaf.

 Tree - the tree usually has a sparse, thinly leafed crown.
 (See note on anthracnose disease below.)